szenadam/fetch-me-a-dog/README.md

 ## Description

-Fetch me a Dog! is a page where you can click a button and you get a cute dog pic.
+Fetch me a Dog! is a page where you can click a button and you get a cute picture of a dog.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## TODO